ignite/apps/_registry/README.md

 To add your app to the Ignite App Registry, follow these steps:

 1. **Fork the Repository**: Start by forking the `ignite/apps` repository to your own GitHub account.
-2. **Set Up Your App Directory**: Inside the repository and inside `_registry` directory, create a file named after your username, repository name and app name: `username.repository.app_name.json`.
+2. **Set Up Your App Directory**: Within the `_registry` directory of the repository, create a JSON file named using the following format: `username.repository.app_name.json`.
+Use your GitHub username, repository name, and app name to complete the filename.
-3. **Configure Your App**: The previously added file should contain all the relevant details about your app according to the template provided below.
+3. **Configure Your App**: Populate the previously created file with all the necessary details about your app, following the template provided below.
 4. **Submit a Pull Request**: Once the above steps are completed, submit a pull request to the original `ignite/apps` repository.
 Your pull request will be reviewed by the maintainers, and once approved, your app will be listed in the registry.

 ## `app.json` File Structure**